vor89/sf-food-trucks/README.md

 # SF Open Food Trucks

-This project displays the food trucks that are currently opened in SF
+This project displays the food trucks that are currently opened in SF.

 ## Getting Started